Montmorency, Victoria: Facilities

 The main commercial street is Were Street.
 A three-storey high ornamental aeration windmill stands at the corner of Were Street and Rattray Road.
 The footpaths of Were Street are inlaid with mosaic pictures representing scenes from oral histories of the suburb.
 This shopping strip is notable for the relatively low proportion of national chain stores and franchises among its businesses.

 There is a second business precinct located 1.1 km to the south east of Were Street, on Grand Boulevard, mainly catering to small offices.
 In Mountain View Road there is an RSL which serves counter meals, a lawn bowls club, and the Montmorency Scout Hall with access to the Petrie Park Oval opposite all of these services.
+There is a Montmorency Bridge Club which originally met weekly in the Montmorency Primary School, beginning in about 2010.
+Since about 2015, the Club moved to more convenient premises in Eltham where it still meets on Tuesday evenings.
+Although it is not affiliated with the Victorian Bridge Association, it nevertheless has up to 32 players attending each week.

 Montmorency Football Club, an Australian rules football team, competes in the Northern Football League.
 Its playing field and clubhouse are located at Montmorency Park in the green belt between Para Road and the Plenty River.
 Lower Plenty Football Club are also in the same league and are also based at Montmorency Park.

 Montmorency has hilly parklands adjoining the Plenty River on its western side and several neighbourhood parks, particularly in its south-east sector.

 Public library services are provided by Yarra Plenty Regional Library.
 The nearest libraries are Diamond Valley Library in Greensborough, Watsonia Library and Eltham library.